 Much of the party was waiting at the harvesting station where the young man used to work before his days as a pirate; he’d told them that the couple living there, Orbon and Birdie, would be happily hospitable to any friends of his.
 There was another errand for him to run first however, so he split off and headed for the cove of mist where he’d been raised.

-The plan was to take just Pearlen with him to confront his past and perhaps, if he was still alive and still there, speak with his father Salta.
-For some reason, surprisingly enough to make both halves of the couple gawp, Captain Rob insisted on going along.
+The plan was to take just Pearlen with him to confront his past and perhaps, if he was still alive and still there, speak with his father Saalt.
+For some reason, surprising enough to make both halves of the couple gawp, Captain Rob insisted on going along.
 They hadn’t even entered the mist before he agitated the situation.